flatredball/FlatRedBallDocs/tutorials/platformer-plugin/checkpoint-and-level-end.md

 ### Player Collision

 Collision between the Player and various objects controls the spawning behavior.
 As mentioned earlier, the LastCheckpointName variable controls which checkpoint is used to position the Player instance.
-The CustomInitialize method is called whenever a level is created (or recreated).&#x20;
+The CustomInitialize method is called whenever a level is created (or recreated).

 We will use the EndOfLevel instances to move the player from one level to the next, and to set the LastCheckpointName.